Studies show that 46 percent of internet searches in Google are local and 97 percent of searchers use the web to find

 When someone searches for a term that Google thinks relates to a local business, it lists 3 of those local results above the normal search results.
 This “Local 3 Pack” is prime real estate for local businesses since it shows such a limited number of results.

-The information that shows in the 3 Pack comes from your Google My Business profile.
+The information that shows in the 3 Pack comes from your Google Business Profile.

 Local SEO vs Global SEO

 Local SEO (search engine optimization) is a different beast than “normal” SEO.
 When someone searches for a local business, they’re much more likely to be in a buying mode than when they’re searching for information.
 This makes it even more crucial that you rank in the Local 3 Pack since they may never look any further.

 For example, if someone searches for “best Italian Restaurant Jackson, TN” there’s a strong chance that they want to dine in an Italian restaurant in Jackson TN and are looking for the best place to dine.

-How to Improve Your Google My Business (GMB) Ranking
+How to Improve Your Google Business Profile (GMB) Ranking

 Several strategies will help you rank higher in the local Google listings.
 The first is to get verified.
 Once you set up your GMB profile, you can verify your business by physical mail, telephone, or several other methods.
 This confirms that you are who you say you are with Google.

 Another important factor is to have a consistent name, address, and phone number (NAP) across the web.
 Any business directories, industry websites, or other places your business is listed should all have the same information.
 This helps Google to ensure the information in your GMB listing is accurate.